redpanda-data/connect/website/docs/components/processors/sql.md

 ### `args`

-A list of arguments for the query to be resolved for each message batch.
+A list of arguments for the query to be resolved for each message.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).